janpetzold/hyperstore/README.md

 ### Client

-The clients use locust as test framework.
+The clients use [locust](https://locust.io/) as test framework.

+#### Local testing

+To generate load from local machine just create the `locustfile.py` and install locust as follows

+    pip3 install locust

+Start this then via

+    locust -f locustfile.py --host=https://hyperstore.cc

+and open browser at http://localhost:8089.

+#### Testing with multiple clients in the Cloud

 Locust is pre-installed on the AMI-based VMs (EC2 Nano instance).
 Essentially this is just an Ubuntu LTS machine with the following setup:

     sudo apt-get update
     sudo apt-get upgrade
     sudo apt-get install python3-pip
+    pip3 install dotenv
     pip3 install locust --break-system-packages
     wget https://raw.githubusercontent.com/janpetzold/hyperstore/refs/heads/main/terraform/client/locustfile.py -O /home/ubuntu/locustfile.py
     # Add path to ~/.bashrc